-In the WAS_HOME/bin directory, start a wsadmin session by using Jython.
+In the WAS HOME/bin directory, start a wsadmin session by using Jython.
 Log on to wsadmin with an authorized user ID, such as the SKLMAdmin user ID.
 For example, on Windows systems, navigate to the drive:\Program Files (x86)\IBM\WebSphere\AppServer\bin directory and type:

-- Systems such as AIX or Linux:

-- ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython

-- REST interface:

-- Open a REST client.

-- 2. Create an image certificate or request a certificate:

-- Graphical user interface:

-- a.
-On the On Step 1: Create Certificates page, click Create on the Certificates table.

-- b.
-On the Create Certificate dialog, select either a self-signed certificate, or a certificate request for a third-party provider.

-- c.
-Specify values for the required and optional parameters.

-- d.
-Click Create Certificate.

-- · Command-line interface:
+- Systems such as AIX or Linux: - ./wsadmin.sh -username SKLMAdmin -password mypwd -lang jython - 2.
+Create an image certificate or request a certificate: - Graphical user interface: - a.
+On the On Step 1: Create Certificates page, click Create on the Certificates table. - b.
+On the Create Certificate dialog, select either a self-signed certificate, or a certificate request for a third-party provider. - c.
+Specify values for the required and optional parameters. - d.
+Click Create Certificate. - · Command-line interface: - Certificate

-- Certificate